ViktorKob/portfolio/README.md

 ![Diagram of the services in the architecture and the flow of data](/images/rough_system_overview_1.png)

 - The **boxes** are the individual parts of the system, with a *hard* box for the proxy and *soft* boxes for the internal services.
 - The **database icon** exemplify the usage data storage.
-This is implemented using MySql with InnoDB.
+This is implemented using SQLite and jOOQ.
 - The **clouds** exemplify related systems outside the infrastructure.
 None of these exist in the repository.
 - The **arrows** represent the flow of data in the system.
 Queries are not considered data here.
 - The **thick dotted border** represents the services that register themselves with the discovery service.
 These can all be scaled up and down as required, though external limitations may apply.